Last Updated on January 25, 2023 by brewthatcoffee

 Affogato is an Italian dessert that contains a single shot of espresso and gelato.
 Espresso is simply a shot of espresso by itself.

 FAQ About Affogato Shots

-To summarize things up, an affogato is an Italian dessert that features a shot of espresso and gelato.
+To summarize, an affogato is an Italian dessert with a shot of espresso and gelato.
 The exact origin of the affogato is unknown, though some claim it was created in 1952 at Cafe Aragosta in Italy.

-When dining out for an affogato, you can find it at some Italian restaurants and cafes.
-If you want an affogato-style drink, you can order one at Starbucks by asking for it “affogato-style”.
-And if you’d like to make your own affogato shot recipe at home, all you need are some ice cream and a shot of espresso!
+You can find it at Italian restaurants and cafes when dining for an affogato.
+If you want an affogato-style drink, you can order one at Starbucks by asking for it “affogato-style.”
+And if you’d like to make your own affogato shot recipe at home, you only need some ice cream and a shot of espresso!